Tunisian cuisine: Meats

 Pork consumption is forbidden to Muslims in Tunisia, in accordance with Islamic dietary laws.

 Tajine

 Tunisian tajines or tajine refers to a kind of quiche, without a crust, made with beaten eggs, grated cheese, meat and various vegetable fillings, and baked like a large cake.
-The Tunisian tagine is very different from the Algerian or Moroccan dish but similar to the Italian frittata or the eggah.
+The Tunisian tagine is very different from the Algerian or Moroccan dish but similar to the Italian frittata or the Egyptian eggah.

 Seafood

 A popular seafood specialty is poisson complet or the whole fish.
 The entire fish, excluding internal organs, is prepared and fire-grilled, but it can also be fried, grilled or sautéed.
 It is accompanied with potato chips and either mild or spicy tastira, made by frying green peppers, tomatoes, onion and a little garlic, all of which is finely chopped and served with an egg poached or sunny side up.
 Finely chopped fresh parsley is sprinkled on top; a drizzle of lemon juice and a pinch of sea salt complete the recipe.

+In medieval Tunisia oases, a holiday dish called barkukishto was prepared with dried octopus and small fish in a vegetable broth.